unibz-bobo/openstack-swift/setup/README.md

 This also takes some time.
 It will run a very small and a zero upload test scenario.
 At the end it will show you the results for througput in operations/second.

-### Services not starting ofter shutting down the nodes?
+### Services not starting after shutting down the nodes?

 Try to run `$ ./cluster.restart.sh`